Advertisement

 580 | 372 | 107 | PSV, Barcelona, Inter Milan, Real Madrid | 2 World Cups, 1 La Liga title |

 Next on our list is the Prince of Brazil, who was meant to be the crown jewel.
-When he first burst onto the scene at Santos and became a certified world-beater at Juventus, the world was at his feet.
-Following a world-record transfer to PSG, Neymar continued to dazzle and daze his opponents, becoming the main man at the club.
+Currently back in Brazil with Santos FC, the forward first burst onto the scene at Santos and became a certified world-beater at Barcelona.
+The world was at his feet.
+Following a world-record transfer to PSG, Brazil's all-time top scorer Neymar continued to dazzle and daze his opponents, becoming the main man at the club.

-Despite showing signs of not only being one of the best dribblers in football but also the best player in the world at his peak.
-However, repetitive injuries finally caught up to the Brazilian, who departed for Al Hilal in 2023, effectively calling an end to his European aspirations
+Despite showing signs of being one of the best dribblers in football and becoming the best player in the world at his peak at Barcelona.
+The string of repetitive injuries finally caught up to the Brazilian at PSG, resulting in Neymar's departure to Saudi Pro League club Al Hilal in the summer of 2023, effectively calling an end to his European aspirations.
+However, soon his injury forced him to remain on the sidelines in Riyadh.

 Games | Goals | Assists | Main Clubs | Major Wins |